 This activity is easy to set up with a small wooden board or a piece of sturdy cardboard.
 Use different types of tape, both wide and narrow - masking tape, washi tape or painters tape.

-Match the tape colors to the colors of pompoms if possible.
-Otherwise, allow kids to freely play with the materials in their own ways.
+Match the colors of pompoms to the colors of tape, but add other colors as well.
+Encourage kids to freely play with the materials in their own ways.

 Instructions for tape and pompoms activity

 Wrap strips of tape - sticky side up! - around the wood board or cardboard base.
 Extend the tape past the edge of the board.